bert2/FParsec.CSharp/README.md

 FParsec.CSharp tries to alleviate that by wrapping FParsec's operators as extension functions.

 FParsec.CSharp does not try to hide any types from `FParsec` or `FSharp.Core`--the wrapper is thin and also avoids name collisions.
-That way you can always fallback to FParsec anytime you need some functionality not (yet) implemented by FParsec.CSharp.
+That way you can always fallback to FParsec anytime you need some functionality not implemented by FParsec.CSharp.

 Based on the current implementation it should be easy to extend the wrapper yourself if needed.
 Pull requests are always welcome!